top of page

 Real Estate prices are estimated to drop as much as 7% (2023)

-Investment opportunities arise in real estate
+Investment opportunities arise in the Spanish real estate market

 If economic conditions deteriorate further in the coming years, it's possible that we could see price-drops similar to those experienced during the 2013-14 recession, when prices fell by around 40% in some areas.

 It's worth noting that location is an important factor when it comes to investing in real estate.
 Premium locations may be more resistant to price declines during times of economic downturn.
+In fact, areas such as the Mediterranean coast and the islands are already showing the greatest upward pressure on prices, with a tendency to increase source.

 • The predicted decline in housing prices in Spain is likely due to a variety of factors, including economic uncertainty and the potential for a slowdown in the market.